simplex-chat/simplex-chat/docs/guide/secret-groups.md

 <img src="../../blog/images/20220723-group-invite.png" width="330">

 When you receive the invitation to join the group you can accept it both from the conversation with your contact and from the list of conversations.
+Note that the inviter needs to be online to be able to join the group.
+Once you have finished initial connection to group members, the group will continue to function even if the inviter is offline.

 ## Leaving a group